munificent/craftinginterpreters/book/calls-and-functions.md

 ^code loop (2 before, 1 after)

 We have some diagnostic code that prints each instruction as it executes to help us debug our VM.
-That needs to work with the new structure too:
+That needs to work with the new structure too.

 ^code trace-execution (1 before, 1 after)